orbcode/orbuculum/README.md

 gigabytes of date over SWO and TRACE links with no errors, which is pretty impressive when you consider the speeds we are talking about and the fact that there is no error detection or correction on the link itself.

+ORBTrace is capable of sustained 390Mbits/sec transfer over a clean USB link.
+Make sure you've got no hubs or contending devices on the USB bus that ORBTrace is attached to in order to reach these speeds.

 As one example, ORBTrace Mini was configured with a target application sending out repeated strings at maximum speed over a 48Mbps SWO/Manch channel for an extended period of time.
 They were then collated and sorted by uniqueness, as follows;